 PURPOSE: To enhance college effectiveness and performance through organizational, academic and student system improvements.
 Leslie has successfully implemented cohesive, operational and strategic systems improvements by developing creative and accountable organizational cultures, by engaging all stakeholders and emphasizing leadership development for all members of the organization, especially the board of trustees, resulting in dramatic, nationally recognized performance outcomes at each institution he has led.

-Dr. Bruce Leslie, Navy veteran and Chancellor Emeritus of The Alamo Colleges District, retired October 1, 2018, concluding a 42-year career as a senior executive in community college systems.
-As Chancellor of the Alamo Colleges District, he led five individually accredited colleges of various sizes, 5 regional centers, a $1 billion budget, 6,000 employees and a student enrollment of over 65,000 credit and another 25,000 continuing education/ distance learning and workforce students each semester.
-As a result of his leadership, the Alamo Colleges District has received numerous state and national awards, most noteworthy, the 2018 National Malcolm Baldrige Quality Award for Performance Excellence; the only higher education, multi-college system to ever receive this Presidential level award.
-Concurrently, The Aspen Institute named Alamo Colleges-Palo Alto College among the top ten community colleges in the nation with the Rising Star Award, and NICHE recognized Alamo Colleges-Northwest Vista College as best in Texas, 6th in the nation.
-The District also received several Texas Star Awards; a record four National Bellwether Awards, several sustainability and state and national operational and fiscal performance awards, including four Texas Awards for Performance Excellence, and recognition as a National Achieving the Dream Leader College.
-As a further result of Leslie’s leadership, the Alamo Colleges District was awarded the 2020 Leah Meyer Austin Award, Achieving the Dream’s highest honor.
-Recently, The Aspen Institute awarded Alamo Colleges – San Antonio College, as the recipient of the Aspen Prize for Community College Excellence; acknowledging SAC as the best community college in the nation.
-The Alamo Colleges District is the only community college system to have more than one of its colleges recognized.
-A significant outcome of these achievements has been two gifts by McKenzie Scott of $20 million to Palo Alto and $15 million to San Antonio College respectively.
+Navy veteran and Chancellor Emeritus of The Alamo Colleges District, retired October 1, 2018, concluding a 42-year career as a senior executive in community college systems.
+As Chancellor of the Alamo Colleges District, he led five individually accredited colleges of various sizes, 5 regional centers, a $1 billion budget, 6,000 employees, and a student enrollment of over 65,000 (credit) and another 25,000 (continuing education, distance learning and workforce students) each semester.
+As a result of his leadership, the Alamo Colleges District received numerous state and national awards; most noteworthy, the 2018 National Malcolm Baldrige Quality Award for Performance Excellence–the only community college system to ever receive this Presidential level award.
+Concurrently, The Aspen Institute named Alamo Colleges-Palo Alto College among the top ten community colleges in the nation and NICHE recognized Alamo Colleges-Northwest Vista College as best in Texas, 6th in the nation.
+The District also received several Texas Star Awards, a record-four National Bellwether Awards, and several sustainability, state, national operational, and fiscal performance awards, including four Texas Awards for Performance Excellence and recognition as a National Achieving the Dream Leader College.

-Dr. Leslie has served community colleges of all sizes, becoming President of Onondaga Community College in Syracuse, NY in 1984.
-In 1996, he became Chancellor of the Connecticut Community College System, leading twelve individually accredited colleges, and then Chancellor of Houston Community College District, leading six colleges (the sixth established during his administration), until he was recruited to The Alamo Colleges District in 2006 where he established the system’s fifth college, Northeast Lakeview College, established 16 early college high schools and several innovative technology academies and most noteworthy, increased graduation rates by 244 per cent, achieving the highest degree rate in Texas, among the highest in the nation, while also reducing costs, and generating greater revenues.
-The District is one of only several college systems nationally earning AAA ratings from both Moody and Standard and Poor.
+Dr. Leslie has served community colleges of all sizes becoming President of Onondaga Community College in Syracuse, NY in 1984.
+In 1996, he became Chancellor of the Connecticut Community-Technical College System, leading twelve individually accredited colleges, and then Chancellor of Houston Community College System, leading six colleges (the sixth established during his administration) and passing the first General Obligation bond in the District’s history.

-Leslie earned his bachelor’s degree from Baldwin-Wallace University in Ohio, master’s degree from Sam Houston University in Texas, and Ph.D. in Higher Education Administration from the Community College Leadership Program at the University of Texas at Austin.
+Leslie earned his Bachelor’s degree from Baldwin-Wallace College in Ohio, Master’s degree from Sam Houston State University in Texas, and Ph.D. in Higher Education Administration from the Community College Leadership Program at the University of Texas at Austin.
 Leslie, his wife Cheryl, and their three children each attended community colleges.

-Leslie’s skills include board development and board/CEO relations, partnership development, workshop facilitation, the Malcolm Baldrige Quality program, FranklinCovey resources, especially The Four Disciplines of Execution (4DX), employee leadership development, collective bargaining, strategic planning and international development.
+Leslie’s skills include board development and board/CEO relations, partnership development, workshop facilitation and employment, the Malcolm Baldrige Quality program, FranklinCovey resources, strategic planning, 4DX, employee leadership development, collective bargaining, and international development.

-Leslie and his wife, Cheryl, are the parents of three children and eight grandchildren and both are actively engaged in community service, music, hiking, pickleball skiing, fly fishing and bicycling.
+Leslie and his wife, Cheryl, are the parents of three children and eight grandchildren and both are actively engaged in community service.